starship-s/Open-WebUI-OpenRouter-pipe/PRODUCTION_READINESS_AUDIT.md

 ### Base64 Validation
 - `_validate_base64_size` estimates decoded size (`len * 3 / 4`) and enforces `BASE64_MAX_SIZE_MB` before decoding.
 Violations raise warnings and surface user‑friendly status messages.

+### Image Re-hosting, Inlining, and Selection
+- Every remote or inline image is re-hosted inside Open WebUI storage and then streamed back through `_inline_internal_file_url`, which converts `/api/v1/files/...` entries into `data:<mime>;base64,...` payloads using the `IMAGE_UPLOAD_CHUNK_BYTES` buffer and enforcing `BASE64_MAX_SIZE_MB`.
+Providers never touch the deployment directly, and transcripts stay small because the on-disk copy remains the source of truth.
+- The transformer now enforces `MAX_INPUT_IMAGES_PER_REQUEST` per user turn; extra attachments trigger a visible status message so operators know when a tenant is hitting the cap.
+- `IMAGE_INPUT_SELECTION` governs how we backfill image context. `user_then_assistant` (default) prefers the user’s latest uploads but automatically reuses the most recent assistant-generated images when the user turn is text-only, keeping “edit my last render” flows alive without re-uploads.
+- When the target model lacks the `vision` capability (per the OpenRouter catalog), image blocks are dropped and a status update explains the decision instead of silently failing.

+### Chunked File Encoding
+- `_encode_file_path_base64` now stitches chunk boundaries on 3-byte increments and carries leftovers between reads, so large files stream to base64 without padding drift.
+A regression test compares the helper against Python’s reference encoder over multi-read inputs.

 ### Storage Ownership
 - When the chat user is absent (API automations, system calls), uploads use a dedicated fallback identity derived from `FALLBACK_STORAGE_*` valves.
 Default role is low‑privilege `pending`, and the code warns if a privileged role is configured.
 A random `oauth_sub` is attached to the auto‑created user so it cannot log in interactively.